danielleevandenbosch/dotfiles/README.md

+# Dotfiles Purpose
+I created this as inspired from https://larbs.xyz/ .
+Basically it is my own version of setting up custom commands in zsh for myself.
+While I am at it, I also install a series of applications I find useful.
+This is particurally helpful when moving from linux machine to machine and user to user for various processes.

 # Dotfiles Installation Guide

 This guide explains how to use the `install.sh` script to set up your dotfiles.
 The script creates symbolic links for common configuration files like `.bashrc`, `.vimrc`, `.zshrc`, and the Neovim configuration `init.vim`.
 It ensures that your environment is set up quickly and consistently across different machines.